 Stanislavsky discovered a galaxy of prominent directors, such as Vsevolod Meyerhold (1874–1940) and Yevgeny Vakhtangov (1883–1922), who possessed highly individualistic approaches.
 The Kamerny Theatre, which was closely related to the work of A. Ya.
 Tairov (1885–1950), was opened in 1914.

-After the October Revolution all Russian theatres came under control of the Arts Department of the State Education Commission.
+After the October Revolution, all Russian theatres came under control of the Arts Department of the State Education Commission.
 In 1919 theatres were nationalized.

-During the Soviet epoch, the state attached considerable importance to theatre: many theatres became academic, new theatres were set up.
+During the Soviet epoch, the state attached considerable importance to the theatre: many theatres became academic, new theatres were set up.
 Ye.
 B. Vakhtangov took charge of the Moscow Art Theatre’s Third Studio, which was opened in Moscow in 1920 (later the Vakhtangov Theatre).
 At that time new theatres were founded in Moscow: the Theatre of the Revolution (1922, later renamed the Mayakovsky Theatre); the future Mossovet Theatre (1922); the Moscow Children’s Theatre (1921, was renamed the Central Children's Theatre in 1936) and in Petrograd: the Bolshoi Drama Theatre (1919) and the Theatre for Young Audiences (1922).

-The year 1932 marked a new period in theatre work with the development of socialist realism as a new method in art.
+1932 marked a new period in theatre work with the development of socialist realism as a new method in art.

 The post-Soviet theatre was characterized by relative ideological freedom.
 That period marked the appearance of theatre studios and combination companies.
 However, the theatre attendance fell as a result of changes in the economic policy.

-The situation began to improve at the beginning of the 21st century.
+The situation began to improve at the beginning of the XXI century.
 The Russian theatre became more diverse as regards the repertoire and productions, which were intended for all age groups and designed to meet all audience tastes.
 Theatres with a long history enjoyed a revival: new troupes were composed of masters and the youth.
 New playwrights and directors breathed new life into theatres.